dennisXZX/web-developer-notes/Typescript.md

 #### Typescript types

-Typescript can assign types implicitly but it is recommeded to always assign types in an explicit way.
+Typescript can assign types implicitly (type inference) but it is recommeded to always assign types in an explicit way (type annotation).

 ```ts
 // string type